Skip to Content

 South Carolina LIHWAP is a temporary emergency program designed to help low-income households and families who have fallen behind on their water and wastewater bills.

-Priority is given to households facing the threat of disconnection, or those that have already been disconnected.
+Eligible households will have a one-time credit of up to $1,000 applied to their water utilities account, with priority given to households facing the threat of disconnection, or those that have already been disconnected.

 How do I get help paying my water bill in SC?